sydsailors/ml-02-features/docs/index.md

 - `body_mass_g`
 - `sex`

-The features from the Diamonds database includes:
+The features from the Diamonds database include:
 - `carat`
 - `cut`
 - `color`
 - `clarity`
 - `depth`
 - `table`
-- `price`
+- `price` (target)
 - `x`
 - `y`
 - `z`

-I created engineered features such as estimated diamond volume and carat size catagory to provide additional information for the model.
+I created engineered features such as estimated diamond volume and carat size category to provide additional information for the model.

 ### Evaluation and Results